JaredDyreson/JaredDyreson.github.io/_posts/2019-07-04-introduction-to-vectors.md

 - resize function
 	- Along with example code
 - forward declaration for operators
 - Please cross reference vector.h for things that are missing from this documentation
-- Please cross reference vector.h for things that are missing from this documentation
-- Please cross reference vector.h for things that are missing from this documentation
-- Please cross reference vector.h for things that are missing from this documentation
-- Please cross reference vector.h for things that are missing from this documentation
-- Please cross reference vector.h for things that are missing from this documentation
-- Please cross reference vector.h for things that are missing from this documentation
-- Please cross reference vector.h for things that are missing from this documentation
-- Please cross reference vector.h for things that are missing from this documentation

 # Vectors